Novera-123/Sentiment-Analysis-Docker-API/README.md

 # Sentiment-Analysis-Docker-API

-elcome to the Text Classification API repository!
 This API utilizes a pre-trained Hugging Face Transformer model to perform sentiment analysis on text.
 It's built using FastAPI and containerized with Docker for easy deployment and scalability.

 ## Features
 - Sentiment Analysis: Analyze text to determine if the sentiment is positive, negative, or neutral.